react-dnd/react-dnd/packages/documentation/markdown/docs/examples/examplesRoot.md

 - They showcase various aspects of the API to demonstrate the flexibility of the library.
 - They act as a set of integration test cases.

-If you use a pattern that is not covered here, please submit a Pull Request to add it to this list.
+If you use a pattern that is not covered here, please consider submitting a Pull Request to add it to this list.

 ## Flags

 For these examples, the following flags are available.
 To enable them add them to the end of your URL.

 - `?debug` - Enables **debug mode** of `dnd-core`.
 This registers `dnd-core` with the [Redux Devtools Chrome extension](https://github.com/zalmoxisus/redux-devtools-extension).

-The source code for the hooks-based examples are in the [examples-hooks package](https://github.com/react-dnd/react-dnd/tree/master/packages/examples-hooks/src) on GitHub.

 ## Running Locally